pogipop/cloudron/docs/references/api.md

 * `ALLOW-FROM https://example.com/` - allows this app to be embedded from example.com

 `memoryLimit` is the maximum memory this app can use (in bytes) including swap.
 If set to 0, the app uses the `memoryLimit` value set in the manifest.
 If set to -1, the app gets unlimited memory.

-If `readonlyRootfs` is false, then the app's rootfs can be modified post installation.
-This is useful for debugging as it allows the app's code to be modified post installation.
-Apps that have a readonly rootfs cannot be updated to a newer version (because it is not safe to update them).

 Read more about the options at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).